 Overlooking the spectacular, hot, dry plains of the Masai steppe, yet capped by snow, Kilimanjaro is the least challenging of the Seven Summits, making it one of the most famous ones.
 At 5,895 meters, this Tanzanian volcano close to the border with Kenya is the highest freestanding mountain in the world.

-With one of the greatest vertical gains in the world, McKinley is a tough challenge, and ranks second of the Seven Summits on the difficulty scale.
+With one of the greatest vertical gains in the world, Denali (formerly known as Mount McKinley) is a tough challenge, and ranks second of the Seven Summits on the difficulty scale.
 The mountain was only recently given back its Athabaskan name “Denali”, which righteously means “the high one”.
 It lies just south of the Arctic Circle, and from its peak, a wild and untamed Alaskan plain reveals itself.

 As the highest peak in the western and southern hemispheres, Aconcagua is the tallest mountain in the world outside of Asia, and the 2nd highest of the Seven Summits.
 The name Aconcagua means “Stone Sentinel”, and it overlooks the Andean chain just inside Argentina's border with Chile.

 Vinson lies deep within Antarctica, the highest, driest, coldest, windiest, and emptiest place on earth.
 Only its top half protrudes from the ice sheet that covers 98% of the continent.
 At its thickest point that ice sheet is over 4,700 meters deep and constitutes 90% of all the world's ice by volume and 70% of our fresh water on the planet.

 Located at the southern edge of Russia between the Black and Caspian seas, this extinct, two-headed volcano was off limits to most climbers until the mid 1980s.
 The valleys below Elbrus are covered with alpine forests of gracious tall trees, green meadows and beautiful multicolored flowers.